Last updated: January 9, 2023

 Heated Tobacco Products

 The sale of heated tobacco products (HTPs) is allowed.
 The law applies existing smoking restrictions to HTPs.
-The law prohibits most forms of advertising and promotion for inserts and devices with a few exceptions, including but not limited to, reverse brand stretching.
+The law prohibits most forms of advertising and promotion for inserts and devices.
 The law prohibits the direct and indirect sponsorship by a manufacturer, importer or retailer of tobacco inserts and devices.
 However, so-called “corporate social responsibility” donations, are allowed.
 Text-only health warnings are required to cover 30 percent of the front and back of tobacco insert packaging.
 Beginning on January 1, 2025, the law will require both text and picture health warnings for tobacco inserts.
 Health warnings on packaging for devices are not required.

 Roadmap to Tobacco Control Legislation